Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: Publishing a dynamic MPD that will not be updated enables a service to schedule the availability of content that has already been fully generated (e.g. a finished live event or a scheduled playback of existing content).

-When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last period.
+When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last [=period=].

 ## Representations ## {#timing-representation}

 A <dfn>representation</dfn> is a sequence of references to [=media segments=] containing media samples.
-Each representation belongs to exactly one adaptation set and to exactly one [=period=], although [[#timing-continuity|a representation may be logically continuous with a representation in another period]].
+Each representation belongs to exactly one adaptation set and to exactly one [=period=], although [[#timing-continuity|a representation may be internally continuous with a representation in another period]].

-A reference to a [=media segment=] determines which [=media segment=] corresponds to which time span on the [=MPD timeline=] and the [=sample timeline=].
+A reference to a [=media segment=] determines which [=media segment=] corresponds to which time span on the [=MPD timeline=].
+The exact mechanism used to define references depends on the [=addressing mode=] used by the representation.
+All representations in the same adaptation set SHALL use the same [=addressing mode=].

-In a static MPD, a representation SHALL reference media segments so that the [=MPD timeline=] is covered with segments at least from the beginning of the period to the end of the period.
+A representation SHALL reference a set of media segments that ensures the [=MPD timeline=] is covered with segments at least from the beginning of the period active range to the end of the period active range.

+In a static MPD, the period active range SHALL be the entire time span of a [=period=].

+In a dynamic MPD, the period active range SHALL be the time span of the [=period=] constrained to the time shift window.

 <figure>
 	<img src="Images/Timing/MandatorySegmentReferencesInDynamicMpd.png" />
-	<figcaption>In a dynamic MPD, the time shift window determines the set of required [=media segment=] references.
-Segments filled with gray need not be referenced by representations due to falling outside the time shift window, despite falling within the bounds of a period.</figcaption>
+	<figcaption>In a dynamic MPD, the time shift window determines the set of required [=media segment=] references. [=Media segments=] filled with gray need not be referenced due to falling outside the time shift window, despite falling within the bounds of a [=period=].</figcaption>
 </figure>

+In a static MPD, a representation SHALL NOT reference [=media segments=] that are not necessary to cover the period active range with segments, except when using [=indexed addressing=] in which case such [=media segments=] MAY be referenced.

-In a dynamic MPD, a representation SHALL reference [=media segments=] for the part of the [=period=] which falls within the time shift window and SHOULD NOT reference [=media segments=] that lie entirely outside the time shift window.
+In a dynamic MPD, a representation SHOULD NOT reference [=media segments=] that are older than the period active range if using [=explicit addressing=].
+Such [=media segments=] MAY be referenced if using other addressing modes.

-Note: In other words, outdated references should be cleaned up once they are entirely outside the time shift window and future [=media segments=] that are not yet in the time shift window need not be referenced.
+Note: For scheduled playback of pre-generated content, it is needless complexity to require old [=media segment=] references to be removed.
+However, obsolete references should be removed in ongoing live presentations to keep the [=MPD=] small and efficient to process.

 There SHALL NOT be gaps or overlapping [=media segments=] in a representation.

-A representation SHOULD NOT reference [=media segments=] that are entirely out of the bounds of the [=period=].
+A representation SHALL NOT reference [=media segments=] that are entirely out of the bounds of the [=period=], except when using [=indexed addressing=] in which case such [=media segments=] MAY be referenced.
 Clients SHALL NOT present any samples from [=media segments=] that are entirely outside the [=period=], even if such [=media segments=] are referenced.

-Note: It may be impractical to exclude irrelevant [=media segments=] in some situations.
-For example, if you use `SegmentBase` addressing, there exists an index segment on disk that references all [=media segments=].
+Note: If you use [=indexed addressing=], there exists an index segment on disk that references all [=media segments=].
 If a [=period=] is only intended to present a subset of these [=media segments=], it would be needlessly complicated to require a period-specific index segment to be generated.

 <figure>
 	<img src="Images/Timing/SamplesOnPeriodBoundary.png" />